 We believe in the importance and intrinsic value of a diverse and inclusive workplace, and of centring the principles of equality, diversity and inclusion in the work we do in the community.

-We have a number of employee networks and as a council, we recognise the value that employee networks bring for both for the council, and for some of our 13,000+ employees (excluding schools).
+We have a number of employee networks and recognise the value that employee networks bring for both for the council, and for some of our 13,000+ employees (excluding schools).

 Our staff networks provide supportive spaces for our employees and are valuable consultation networks for reviewing and improving our culture, policies and services.